siran/writing/books/The Physics of Energy Flow/The Physics of Energy Flow - 007b Self-Refraction.md

 - how one portion of the electromagnetic flow can act back on a later portion of the same flow,
-- how that retarded self-action can be written as a constitutive loading of the same field,
+- how that self-interaction is written, in the closure-relevant retarded case, as a constitutive loading of the same field,
 - and how that loading bends transport by ordinary refraction.

 It does **not** yet require closure.